friedikitty/fried_git_tools/README.md

 **Error: Branch not found on remote**
 - Create the branch on the destination remote first
 - Or ensure the branch exists on both origin and destination remotes
+- Note: If the destination branch is empty (0 commits) or has only 1 commit, the script will push all origin commits automatically

 **Push fails with unpacker error even with batching**
 - Reduce `BATCH_SIZE` further (try 20 or 10)